 "Whitebear Whittington" collected by James Taylor Adams (from the collection listed above).
 In Loyal Jones, ed.
 Appalachian Folk Tales.
 Illus.
 Jim Marsh.
 Ashland, KY: Jesse Stuart Foundation, 2010.

 Hooks, William H. Snowbear Whittington: An Appalachian Beauty and the Beast.
 Illus.
 Victoria Lisi.
 New York: Macmillan, 1994.
 N. pag.
 A verse narrative and romantic illustrations depict the strong heroine who marries a bear and rescues her husband from beastly enchantment.
 When Nell betrays her husband by telling her father his name, and the bear runs away, she sees "the red stains on his back, like heart's blood."
-On her quest to rescue her husband, Nell receives help from birds and three magic nuts from an old woman (gold, silver, and brass).
+On her quest to rescue her husband, Nell receives help from a white bird, a hundred blackbirds who help her cross a “raging river,” and a thousand fireflies that light “her way through treacherous mountains,” as well as three magic nuts from an old woman (gold, silver, and brass).
+The powerful images suggesting unity with nature, which are not found in “Whitebear Whittington,” are reminiscent of the episodes in the Norse “East of the Sun” when the wife is carried by the winds in search of her husband.
 Tears, roses, and love finally break the evil spell on the husband.
 Double-page color illustrations alternate with smaller black and white drawings.
 Hooks notes that the book "is based on the various oral versions that I have heard over the years of what began as Beauty and the Beast."